EthoIRL/Barium/PACKETS.md

   - Id: 10

 # Game <-> Anticheat (Proxy)
+All packets within this hierarchy should be prefixed with ``Px_`` to denote proxied state skipping governor checks entirely.

 ### PlayerJoin
 New player or already connected player needs to be registered anticheat side.